 Soon afterwards, it was reported that nineteen journalists in the south-western district of Pirojpur had presented themselves to the district police station on March 14, demanding protection from threats issued by the district branch of the ruling party at a public rally the previous day.
-The journalists were reportedly threatened with violence following their publication in town or "chopped into pieces and buried".
+The journalists were reportedly threatened with violence following their publication in local newspapers of critical reports about two members of the elected district council.
+The reports, which alleged that two local politicians had been involved in corruption and nepotism, were subsequently republished by daily newspapers and news channels based in Dhaka.
+Members of the ruling party were then reported to have told the journalists that if they continued publishing critical reports about the two elected members of the district council, they would be forced to leave town or "chopped into pieces and buried".